bfitzgit23/stormfs-grub-theme/README.md

-# hackjaro-grub-theme
+# stormscratch-grub-theme
-grub theme for hackjaro
+grub theme for stormscratch